14 min read

-ESG, alongside CSR, and impact investing, are becoming more and more important as companies try to marry their performance and own responsibility with social, political, and economic issues important to the larger population.
+ESG, alongside CSR and impact investing, is becoming more critical as companies try to marry their performance and responsibility with social, political, and economic issues important to the larger population.

-Companies are smart to take on new ESG initiatives and are devoting more time in their earnings reports and calls to highlight their advancements in the ESG space.
+Companies are wise to take on new ESG initiatives and devote more time to their earnings reports and calls to highlight their advancements in the ESG space.
 The potential for investors who are willing to choose companies with high ESG scores and relevant ESG initiatives continues to increase as a younger population of investors places even more of a premium on ESG-minded companies.
-However, ensuring that ESG companies are making a positive impact and can lead to higher returns are a tricky balance, and there’s no formula for picking the right company based on their ESG strategies.
+However, ensuring that ESG companies positively impact and lead to higher returns is a tricky balance.
+There’s no formula for picking the right company based on their ESG strategies.

 Joseph Poon, from DBS Private Banks, sums up the challenge of ESG well: “Sustainable investments have become increasingly important in value-adding investment portfolios.
 However, their pace of growth has been compromised as there’s still no clear definition for sustainable investments today, likely because it’s a relatively nascent – albeit fast-growing – space.”

 Investors struggle with finding the best way to identify the right companies that align with their ESG values and are wary of companies who are “greenwashing.”
 At the crux of these challenges is data.